 The success or failure of an organization, be it a company, educational institution, government agency or other social organization, will always be associated with the leader of the organization concerned.
 Therefore, leadership is a key element in determining the effectiveness and productivity level of an organization.
-Harold Kontz defines leadership as the influence, art or process of influencing people so that they will try to achieve group goals with will an form of domination based on personal capabilities / abilities, namely being able to encourage and invite other people to do something to achieve common goals.
+Harold Kontz defines leadership as the influence, art or process of influencing people so that they will try to achieve group goals with will and enthusiasm.
+Meanwhile, Kartono defines leadership as a form of domination based on personal capabilities / abilities, namely being able to encourage and invite other people to do something to achieve common goals.

 Characteristics of the female headman shape the point of view of the female village head in communicating the program.
 The differences in the characteristics of the Head of Kaliabang Tengah (KT), Bantar Gebang (BG) and Jatiluhur (JL) urban villages are shown in their educational background, ethnicity and years of service.
 Another thing that distinguishes it is that the internal support of the family has become a government apparatus, the Lurah has several times served as a Lurah in different areas and has worked in government agencies, the husband has worked in a government agency or a civil servant.
 External support has a network with government officials, support from community leaders, and is involved in organizations' communities.
-Situated knowledge of women Lurah tends to have in common the existence of religious values instilled since childhood, socialization from parents, fami 15 support, previous work experience or organization.
+Situated knowledge of women Lurah tends to have in common the existence of religious values instilled since childhood, socialization from parents, family support, previous work experience or organization.
 This can be seen in Figure 1 below.

-heads in Bekasi City

-Source: (Harahap, 2016)
+Figure 1.
+Analysis of the characteristics of female village heads in Bekasi City Source: (Harahap, 2016)